-Dan Rudoy focuses his practice on patent prosecution in the areas of artificial intelligence, speech and image processing, software, medical devices, computer security, networking, radar systems, and electronics.
+Dan Rudoy focuses his practice on patent prosecution in the areas of artificial intelligence, speech and image processing, industrial automation, Internet of Things (IoT), robotics, cybersecurity, autonomous devices, software, medical devices, computer security, networking, radar systems, and electronics.
 He is particularly skilled in technologies related to machine learning, including deep learning, signal processing, big data, data science and bioinformatics.

 Dan works regularly with startups and midsize companies, advising them on all aspects of IP strategy and portfolio development both in the United States and abroad.
 Dan works with clients on many IP issues beyond patent prosecution including due diligence, trade secrets, licensing, freedom-to-operate and litigation.